 Minotaur (3) – Solid stats with some control in the form of Hammering Horns and a skill.
-Goring Rush likely won’t be used much, but it can minimise waste when you start combat too far away from the nearest monster.
+Goring Rush likely won’t be used much, but it can minimize waste when you start combat too far away from the nearest monster.

 Orc (3) – The stats are nice and Aggressive mitigates any distance issues you might face, but this race ideally needs at least one more usable feature.
 This is an okay choice, but the half-orc is better.

-Reborn (3) – The stats are good by default, unless you pick poorly, and Deathless Nature is a good durability feature.
+Reborn (3) – The stats are good by default unless you pick poorly, and Deathless Nature is a good durability feature.
 You won’t go wrong with this, but nothing here really stands out for a Fighter.

-Satyr (4) – Magic Resistance, a higher movement speed and some ribbon abilities with a Dex bump for attacking with.
+Satyr (4) – Magic Resistance, a higher movement speed, and some ribbon abilities with a Dex bump for attacking with.
 If magical effects are very uncommon in your games this drops to a 3.

 Beasthide Shifter (5) – If you’re looking for a very durable build this is a great option, giving you temp HP and an AC bump once per short rest whilst giving you the stats you need.